 Child Custody Do’s and Don’ts

-At the law firm of Matthew Lane & Associates, P.A., in Palm Beach County, Florida we provide clients with the advice, support and strategies they need to be successful in child custody cases.
+At the Lane Law Firm, P.A., in Palm Beach County, Florida we provide clients with the advice, support and strategies they need to be successful in child custody cases.
 Whether your custody case is part of a divorce or a separate action, we give you the personal attention and the representation that you deserve.Tips and Tactics for Your Child Custody and Visitation Case

 When you are considering your options for custody and visitation, there are some do’s and don’ts you can follow to ensure that the process goes as smoothly as possible.